Pedestrian safety and road safety for kids

 Safety getting in and out of the car

-If possible, use the kerbside, rear passenger door when getting your child into and out of her restraint.
+If possible, use the kerbside, rear passenger door when getting your child into and out of their car seat.
 This way, your child will get used to always getting in and out of the car through the safest door – the one furthest away from traffic.

 If you have a baby and a toddler, keep your toddler safe inside the car when you’re getting your baby out.
 Once you’re all out of the car, hold hands with your child and together work out where cars could come from before you walk away from the car.